Appearance

 This section defines controls related to OAuth-enabled Connected Apps, third-party integrations, and external access to Salesforce environments.
 These controls ensure that organizations maintain visibility, governance, and lifecycle management over external systems that authenticate to Salesforce via OAuth, reducing the risk of unauthorized access, data exfiltration, and stale integration pathways.

-SBS-OAUTH-001: Require Formal Installation and Access Governance for Connected Apps
+SBS-OAUTH-001: Require Formal Installation of Connected Apps

 Description: